ZestfulNation/vue-hotel-datepicker/README.md

 ### checkOutChanged
 Emitted every time a new check out date is selected with the new date as payload

+### clearSelection
+Emitted every time you clicked on clearDate button

 ## Credits
 This component was originally built as a Vue wrapper component for the [Hotel Datepicker](https://github.com/benitolopez/hotel-datepicker) by @benitolopez.
 Version 2.0.0 was completely rewritten with Vue, removing the original library, removing some features and introducing others.